Skip to content

 • Compete on hourly rate

-• Sell offshore augmentation under a European brand
+• Quietly resell offshore hours under a senior brand

-If offshore or mid-cost European is the right shape for you, we'll often say so directly in the application response and refer you out.
+If offshore or a mid-cost nearshore vendor is the right shape for you, we'll often say so directly in the application response and refer you out.
 We have no commercial incentive to keep you on a path that's wrong for your stage.

 Studio vs offshore, common questions.

-• How much does offshore development cost compared to a European studio?
+• How much does offshore development cost compared to a senior studio?

 • Can I get senior engineers offshore?